 - Tips for Starting: Research market demand for specific herbs, obtain necessary certifications, and establish relationships with processors and distributors.

-9. Agroforestry & Zero-Waste System
+13. Agroforestry & Zero-Waste System

 Agroforestry combines trees, crops, and livestock in long-term land-use schemes, which are highly productive, and with low effects on the environment.
 Zero-waste systems embrace the concept of the circular economy and make use of all products of the farm and transform wastes into useful products such as compost, biogas, or animal food.

 This whole picture involves silvopasture (livestock with trees), alley cropping (crops in between tree rows), and forest farming (specialty crops under tree canopy).
 The business model earns income in a variety of ways by producing a variety of products such as timber, fruits, nuts, crops, livestock, and waste-based products such as organic fertilizer and renewable energy, generating more than one income source as it creates healthy soil and carbon sequestration.
+Zero-waste agriculture pairs perfectly with recycling businesses.
+If you’re interested in turning organic and farm waste into profit, our guide on Recycling Business Ideas with High Profit Margins covers everything from composting to e-waste recycling opportunities across India.

 - Why it’s trending now: Climate change concerns and sustainability mandates drive adoption of regenerative farming practices with carbon credit opportunities.